a hand holding a guitar

 ARTICLE

-Federal financial institutions legislative and regulatory reporter – January and February 2021
+Federal financial institutions legislative and regulatory reporter – October 2020

 The Reporter provides a monthly summary of Canadian federal legislative and regulatory developments of relevance to federally regulated financial institutions.
 It does not address Canadian provincial financial services legislative and regulatory developments, although this information is tracked by BLG and can be provided on request.
 In addition, purely technical and administrative changes (such as changes to reporting forms) are not covered.